 Let us discuss some key differences between RKT vs Docker in the following points:

 - The main key difference between RKT and Docker will be a daemon.
-Rocket does not have any daemon associated with it so when the user runs “rocket run coreos/etcd”, it is directly executing under the process that started it.
-Whereas Docker daemon is the service that will be running on the host operating system and this particular daemon runs on Linux but there is the feasibility to run on macOS and windows as well.
+Rocket does not have any daemon associated with it, so when the user runs “rocket run coreos/etcd”, it is directly executing under the process that started it.
+Whereas Docker daemon is the service that will be running on the host operating system and this particular daemon runs on Linux.
+Still, there is the feasibility to run on macOS and windows as well.

-- Since Rocket is app container runtime, another major difference would be Rocket can run multiple applications inside the container unless the docker.
-Thus we will be having active monitoring init system that ensures that we have ability to restart the process when more than once processed are sharing the same container
+- Since Rocket is an app container runtime, another major difference would be Rocket can run multiple applications inside the container unless the docker.
+Thus, we will have an active monitoring initiative that ensures that we can restart the process when more than once processed are sharing the same container.

 Comparison Table of RKT vs Docker

 The table below summarizes the comparisons between RKT vs Docker:

 |CoreOS provides a tectonic platform that allows the visual management of containers and provides better ease of use.